Sea Kayaking 101, Beginning Sea Kayak Safety Skills

 Tuition: $170 (includes free use of dry suits, booties, and scull caps) -- $50 of this tuition may be used as credit toward SK 102, SK111, or SK 115

 Kayak Rental: $30.00 plus tax, delivered to the lesson.
-Make Rental Reservation (Includes kayak, spray-skirt, PFD, bilge pump, paddle float, and paddle)
+Make Rental Reservation (Includes 14'-15' beginner touring kayak, spray-skirt, PFD, bilge pump, paddle-float, and paddle).
+Be sure to select item: Beginning Touring Kayak Rental Package for lessons SK101-SK102 only

 Parking: A Washington State Discover Pass ($30/yr.) or $10 Day Use Fee is required to drive into the State Park.
 Passes may be purchased from machine at park entrance or on-line at:Buy Discover Pass On-line